-Jordana Confino, Elizabeth Cruikshank '15 and Miguel Gradilla '14 are available for individual clerkship advising appointments with students and graduates.
+Jordana Confino, Anne Green, Elizabeth Cruikshank '15 and Miguel Gradilla '14 are available for individual clerkship advising appointments with students and graduates.
 To make an appointment, please visit Symplicity.
 Their bios are available at the bottom of this page.

 The blog contains useful information about clerkships, such as judges’ hiring timelines, OSCAR postings, and information based upon phone calls that we and our peer schools make to judges’ chambers.
 (Current students can access with Lawnet authentication.
 Alums should contact the Clerkship Office.)

 For more information on Columbia Law School’s clerkship program, please contact: